ksk98/RaccoonTheThird/README.md

    ```
    cd %JAVA_HOME%\bin
    ```
-Next, generate the key pair.
+Next, generate a key pair.
 Remember to change the value of the parameter `-keypass`, as this is the password that the `keystore.jks` will be secured with:
    ```
    keytool -genkey -alias raccoon-server -keyalg RSA -keysize 4096 -keypass changeit -keystore keystore.jks
    ```